WiktorBK/BookingChat/README.md

 # BookingChat

-Simple ChatBot allowing user to book table in the restaurant.
+Simple ChatBot allowing user to book a table in the restaurant.

-Customer provides number of guests and date.
-Based on that and on current availability, program chooses best option.
-User can check status, update or delete his reservation.
+## Features:
+- Booking table
+- Checking availability
+- Cancelling the reservation
+- Checking status of the reservation
+- Updating the reservation

+Made with **python** and **rasa**